clementlefevre/clementlefevre.github.io/_posts/2021-11-23-getting-clojure.md

 I then gave a try to [golang](https://go.dev/), and found its tooling excellent : setting up the VSCode plugin was a breeze, not time to waste to setup the debugger, the linter etc...
 And cherry on cake, for a compiled language, it's compilation times is excellent (a few seconds for small project).
 One other interesting aspect of golang is that its creator Rob Pike design golang from the beginning with concurrency in mind.
-The result is a language allowing running so-called goroutines (process running )
+As a result, writing so-called goroutines (multiples processes running at the same time) in go is quite easy and readable.
+And, last but not least, golang provides a Webassembly compiler, that let you convert your golang code into a webassembly file.
+What does this means ?
+For people old enough to remember the time before Instagramm, there was google Earth, a desktop application that us observe our neighbours's garden thanks to the satellite imagery.
+If you open your browser and open the new [google earth version](https://earth.google.com/web/)

 <figure>
 	<img src="/images/getting_clojure/aws.PNG" style="width: 95%;">